Slinging Rocks in Elite Dangerous

-In any case — apparently I had never fully finished the first campaign of Vermintide 2.
+In any case — apparently, I had never fully finished the first campaign of Vermintide 2.
 I still had a couple of missions that were technically ‘locked’, even though I could’ve sworn I’d done them at some point.
-Except maybe the very last mission of the first campaign.
+Except for maybe the very last mission of the first campaign.
 I don’t recall ever seeing that one before.

 But now I have!
 And it was quite grand!
-I’ve been playing on Veteran difficulty for the most part, working my way up to an appropriate gear level to try out Champion difficulty again.
-The addition of ranged weapons being able to friendly fire on Champion and above is just a little terrifying though.
-I know I’ve done Champion difficulty runs in the past, but I just don’t at all recall whether friendly fire was a feature of that difficulty mode back then or not.
+I’ve been playing on Veteran difficulty, for the most part, working my way up to an appropriate gear level to try out Champion difficulty again.
+The addition of ranged weapons being able to friendly-fire on Champion and above is just a little terrifying, though.
+I know I’ve done Champion difficulty runs in the past, but I just don’t at all recall whether friendly-fire was a feature of that difficulty mode back then or not.

 I’m playing as Sienna — the Bright Mage (fire mage) — in particular in her Unchained ‘career’ (class).
 The Unchained Brightmage is fairly tanky, putting 50% of damage received into the ‘Overcharge’ mechanic, with the higher the Overcharge bar goes the more damage she increases with melee too, up to a whopping 60% dmg increase.

 Of course, it isn’t all roses — if your Overcharge maxes out, you explode.
-Rather fatally so if you’re doing it outside of the more controlled explosion that is her ultimate.
+Rather fatally so, if you’re doing it outside of the more controlled explosion that is her ultimate.
 Sienna is level 24 now — just about 25, where I would unlock another talent option — and is still my highest level class.